lab1092/blender-manual_ja/manual/lighting/ambient_occlusion.rst

    The Amb Occ panel, Approximate method.

-The :guilabel:`Approximate` method gives a much smoother result for the same amount of render time, but as its name states, it is only an approximation of the :guilabel:`Raytrace` method, which implies it might produce some artifacts - and it cannot use the sky's texture as the base color
+The *Approximate* method gives a much smoother result for the same amount of render time, but as its name states, it is only an approximation of the *Raytrace* method, which implies it might produce some artifacts - and it cannot use the sky's texture as the base color